Fred E. Haynes Jr.: Postwar service

 Upon his return to the United States, Haynes was ordered to the Little Creek Naval Amphibious Base and appointed Operations Officer of 2nd Combat Service Group within Force Troops, Fleet Marine Force, Atlantic under Brigadier General Francis B. Loomis.
 The Force Troops was responsible for all independent units under Fleet Marine Force, Atlantic such as support artillery units, anti-aircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.
 Haynes was promoted to the rank of lieutenant colonel in December 1954 and assumed command of Field Maintenance Battalion within this command.

 In November 1956, Haynes was ordered to Washington, D.C., and attended Turkish studies at Foreign Service Institute.
 He was then transferred to Headquarters Marine Corps and served as Special Projects Officer within Operations Division.
 Haynes was transferred to Ankara, Turkey, in May 1958 and served as Assistant Naval Attache for Air at the American Embassy under Raymond A. Hare.
-He was also present in Turkey during the 1960 Revolution and served as the principal contact between the embassy and the Turkish military.
+He was also present in Turkey during the 1960 Turkish coup d'état and served as the principal contact between the embassy and the Turkish military.

 Following his return to the United States, Haynes was ordered for instruction to Air War College at Maxwell Air Force Base, Alabama.
 He graduated with honors in June 1962 and assumed duties as head of Combat Intelligence Requirements and Readiness Branch, Intelligence Division at Headquarters Marine Corps under Major General Robert E. Cushman.
 While in this capacity, Haynes was promoted to the rank of colonel in July 1963.
 During his time in Washington, Haynes earned M.A. degree in International Affairs from George Washington University in January 1963.